Paul Azinger (NBC)

 He’s better than Melatonin or Sominex.
 If I need a good snooze on the couch while watching golf, the soft, melodic tones of Love III’s voice sends me quickly to snoozeville.
 I have always admired Love as a player and Ryder Cup Captain, but he doesn’t bring much dynamism to the broadcast.
 Like most Pro golfers turned analysts, he noticeably tiptoes around any criticism of his brethren.
 (DLIII didn’t last long at CBS and announced he was returning to competitive golf).
 A good move on his part.

 The former caddie to Phil Mickelson sounds exactly like, well, a caddie.
 I like his act and really enjoy his information about reading greens and how to approach certain putts.
 He seems to improve with each tournament.
-By the way, Bones’ old employer, Phil Mickelson, made a great appearance on the Saturday telecast of the PGA Championship (2020).
-Lefty is quite the BS’er and has a great future in broadcasting if he wants it.
+(Mackay recently left his course reporter gig to caddie for Justin Thomas).

 Jim Nantz (CBS)